R has little support for physical

 par(mar = mar)

-plot(displacement, consumption) # division in consumption
+plot(displacement, consumption) # division in consumptionunits_options(negative_power = TRUE) # division becomes ^-1

 units_options(negative_power = TRUE) # division becomes ^-1

-plot(displacement, consumption) # division in consumption
+plot(displacement, consumption)